 - Tank mechanics

 - Working at an asbestos mine or asbestos processing plant: Asbestos is friable.
 This means it breaks apart and becomes airborne easily.
-Asbestos was virtually everywhere in asbestos mines and factories.
-Every breath contained the fibers unless an individual used protective equipment.
 Even with protection, asbestos can be found on clothing and inhaled.

 - Working in construction or automotive factories: Asbestos is found in insulation used in cars, homes, and other buildings.
 While the use of asbestos in these areas has decreased, older buildings and cars still contain asbestos.
-Workers doing remodeling work often encounter asbestos-containing insulation.
-Without protective equipment, they can easily inhale airborne fibers from these materials.
+Without protective equipment, workers can easily inhale airborne fibers from these materials.

-- Working on a military ship or in military facilities: For decades, the military used asbestos to insulate every kind of facility and vehicle.
-Asbestos was especially prevalent in submarines and ships.
-These vessels were heavily insulated with asbestos to prevent fires on board.
+- Working on a military ship or in military facilities: Submarines and ships were heavily insulated with asbestos to prevent fires.
 The military used asbestos in barracks and other buildings for similar reasons.
 Everyone who came in contact with the insulation may have inhaled asbestos fibers.

 - Living near an asbestos mine: Anyone who lives in a residential area near an asbestos mine is at risk.
-There are higher concentrations of asbestos in the air near asbestos mines.
-Wind can carry airborne fibers to neighboring residences.
+Wind can carry airborne fibers to nearby homes.
 People in these areas may be exposed to asbestos fibers whenever they go outside.
-Asbestos from nearby mines may also contaminate drinking water.
+Asbestos from nearby mines can also contaminate drinking water.

 Other Mesothelioma Risk Factors